AlbyFer/Synthetic-Eyes/README.md

 # Synthetic-Eyes
 Machine Vision algos

-Miscellaneous Machine Vision programs to recognize colours, picture etc. [Operating repository]
+A Machine Vision Algo for a virtual treasure hunt app.